nrsyed/nrsyed.com/content/blog/pb-scraper.md

 involve waiting for something to finish happening, allowing the Python interpreter to do other things in the meantime).
-On the other hand, multiprocessing is preferable for CPU-bound tasks, which are *blocking* and actively require the CPU to be doing work (e.g., processing data or performing computations).
+On the other hand, multiprocessing is preferable for CPU-bound tasks, which are *blocking* and actively require the CPU to be doing work (e.g., performing computations).

 Then there's option 3: asynchronous programming via the [asyncio module][1], which is single-threaded but "gives a feeling of concurrency," as the